Dioctria hyalipennis: Description

 The upper head and vertex are shiny black.
-The lower face has silvery-white pile.
+The lower face has a silvery-white pile.
 The mystax is white and the short proboscis black.
 The antennae appears Y-shaped with the segments about equal in length.
 They are black with short black hair.
 The neck is obvious and the thorax is raised or humped.
 It is black with two long indented lines and a faint covering of light yellow pile.
-Segment 2 (scutellum) is small with a line of yellow pile at base.
-The thorax sides have a wide stripe of whitish pollen extending along thorax down to front leg.
+Segment 2 (scutellum) is small with a line of yellow pile at the base.
+The thorax sides have a wide stripe of whitish pollen extending along the thorax down to the front leg.